 Introduction

-Used as an edge component to synchronize data between your data sources and identity stores, and Raito Cloud.
+The main purpose of the Raito Command-Line Interface (CLI) is to synchronize data between your data sources and identity stores, and Raito Cloud.
 For this, you can use the run command.

-Basically, the run command will execute a list of actions on each of the targets:
+CLI GitOps Overview Basically, the run command will execute a list of actions on each of the targets:

-Step 1 and 2 in the picture - Fetch all the meta data from data sources (which can be done through a data catalog) and update the appropriate data source in Raito Cloud.
+2. Fetch all the metadata from data source (which can be done through a data catalog) and update the appropriate data source in Raito Cloud.

-Step 3 and 4 in the picture - Fetch the access permissions set in the data sources and push that to the Raito Cloud.
-This will only look at the access permissions that are not set by Raito (see next step).
-This way a full 360° of all access controls is available in Raito Cloud.
+3. Fetch the access controls defined in the data sources and push them to Raito Cloud.
+This will only look at the access controls that are not managed from within Raito Cloud (see next step).
+This way a full 360° of all access controls will be available in Raito Cloud from day one.

-Step 5 and 6 in the picture - Get the access controls from Raito Cloud (calculated from the data policies and manual grants) and update the target data sources accordingly.
+4. Get the internal access controls from Raito Cloud and update the access controls in the target data source accordingly.

-Step 7 and 8 in the picture - Retrieve the data usage information from the data sources and push that data to Raito Cloud.
+5. Retrieve the data usage information from the data source and push it to Raito Cloud.

 Step 9 and 10 in the picture